| Holy Mass - Holy Innocents:The Holy Sacrifice versus Human Sacrifice

 to Baal: such a thing as I neither commanded nor spoke of, nor did it ever enter

+my mind."
 As we read statements like the foregoing, we ask ourselves: how could human

 beings be so deluded as to seriously believe that their gods required human